jzcling/react-material-ui-rich-text-editor/README.md

 # React Material UI Rich Text Editor

 A WYSIWYG rich text editor built with Slate using Material UI components.
-This project is heavily influenced by the examples provided in the [Slate documentation](https://www.slatejs.org/examples).
+This project is heavily influenced by the examples provided in the [Slate documentation](https://www.slatejs.org/examples) and this article on [Smashing Magazine](https://www.smashingmagazine.com/2021/05/building-wysiwyg-editor-javascript-slatejs).

 ## Installation